Get It Started

-"Get It Started" is a song by American recording artist Pitbull for his seventh studio album Global Warming.
+"Get It Started" is a song by American recording artist Pitbull from his seventh studio album Global Warming.
 It was released on June 25, 2012 as the second single from the album by RCA Records.
 The song features guest vocals from Colombian singer-songwriter Shakira, marking the third time they have collaborated on a song together, the others being an official remix to the Spanish version of "Did it Again", "Lo Hecho Está Hecho", and the English version of "Rabiosa".
 The artists co-wrote the song with its producers, DJ Buddha, Sidney Samson, Marc Kinchen, Develop, with additional writing from Durrell "Tank" Babbs and Kris Stephens.
 It is a dance-pop song that "blends a dance beat and up-tempo verses with a slowed-down, piano-driven pop chorus".

 Background and release

 Pitbull and Shakira first collaborated with each other in 2010 from her seventh studio album Sale el Sol (2010), Shakira enlisted Pitbull to co-write the English and Spanish versions of the songs "Loca" and "Rabiosa".
 Pitbull appears on the English version of the latter.

 In June 2011 Pitbull revealed that he had reached out to Shakira to appear on his single "Give Me Everything".
 Shakira declined his offer, citing personal issues, but stated that she would be open to a collaboration with him in the future, but "not now".
 Pitbull then sent the verse he offered to Shakira song to Ne-Yo, who recorded it and "knocks it out of the park".
 Pitbull then reached out to Shakira once again, stating that: "I think this is really going to be a monster, I would love for you to be a part of it, if not cool".
 She declined the second verse offered to her, and it went to Nayer.

 On October 7, 2011 the RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
 With the shutdown, Pitbull (and all other artists previously signed to these three labels) will release his future material on the RCA Records brand.
 Pitbull revealed in March 2012 that he and Shakira had recorded a new song together.
 He stated that the song was "a follow up to what we have going on with the 'Men in Black(III)'."
 He concluded by stating that: "I look forward to anything I have to do with Shakira".
 Shakira recorded her vocals for the song in Barcelona, while Pitbull recorded his in the Dominican Republic.
 The song was leaked online on June 25, 2012.

 Pitbull performed this during the MDA Show of Strength on September 2, 2012, with video footage of Shakira in the background.